Aycrazy/javascript-thinking-in-objects/README.md

 Our contacts app will model people as objects, and we'll even <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify" target="_blank">serialize them to JSON</a> to persit the data on the filesystem.
 We'll create a separate module, called _model.js_ to act as the model tier of our simple app.

 **TODO 1** : Open the **model.js** file, and create a factory function that initializes a _person_ type of Object.
-The Person type of Object will hold all of the properties and behaviours of
+The Person type of Object will hold all of the properties and behaviours that represent a person:

 ```javascript
 'use-strict';